pywbem/nocasedict/README.rst

 Overview
 --------

-Class ``NocaseDict`` is a case-insensitive ordered dictionary that preserves the lexical case of its keys.
+Class `NocaseDict`_ is a case-insensitive ordered dictionary that preserves the original lexical case of its keys.

 Example: